U.S. FAA has 'no set time frame' for completing Boeing software review

-WASHINGTON (Reuters) - The Federal Aviation Administration (FAA) said on Tuesday it is continuing to review software changes to the now grounded Boeing (BA.N) 737 MAX and has no firm date for completing the effort.
+WASHINGTON, Oct 8 (Reuters) - The Federal Aviation Administration (FAA) said on Tuesday it is continuing to review software changes to the now grounded Boeing 737 MAX and has no firm date for completing the effort.

 The U.S. aviation regulator said in a statement it is continuing “our review of changes to software on the Boeing 737 MAX.
 Our first priority is safety, and we have set no time frame for when the work will be completed.”